ChenSammyChen/my_website/content/blogs/blog1.md

 ![LOVELY BUDDHA](https://raw.githubusercontent.com/ChenSammyChen/markdown-image/master/image/budda.jpg)

-Can you see his tips?
+Can you see his lips?
 So cute!